paradoxxxzero/tornado-systemd/README.md

 # Tornado systemd socket activation support

-This little library allow easy systemd socket activation support for tornado.
+This little library allows easy systemd socket activation support for tornado.

 ## How to use